thetriplet3/o365-actionable-messages-utilities-for-dotnetcore/README.md

 - C#
 extensions:
   contentType: tools
-  createdDate: 3/30/2017 5:20:00 PM
+  createdDate: 3/30/2020 5:20:00 PM
 ---
-Microsoft Office 365 Actionable Messages Utilities for .Net
+Microsoft Office 365 Actionable Messages Utilities for .Net Core
 ===========

-O365 Actionable Messages Utilities for .Net provide libraries that will help developers to implement web services that will work with Actionable Messages.
+Forked from https://github.com/OfficeDev/o365-actionable-messages-utilities-for-dotnet.
+Converted to support .Net Core 3.1.x O365 Actionable Messages Utilities for .Net Core provide libraries that will help developers to implement web services that will work with Actionable Messages.

 ## Versions
-Current version - 1.0.0
+Current version - 2.0.1
-Minimum recommended version - 1.0.0
+Minimum recommended version - 2.0.1

 You can find the changes for each version in the [change log](https://github.com/OfficeDev/o365-actionable-messages-utilities-for-dotnet/blob/master/CHANGELOG.md).

 ## Usage
-Currently the library only works on .Net 4.x.
-Support for .Net 5.x is coming.
+Currently the library only works on .Net Core 3.1.x

 ## Samples and Documentation